mundrapiyush/upgrad-case-study-linear-regression/README.md

  - How well those variables describe the bike demands

 ### Bike Ride Set
-It contains the number of bike rides booked for days with different parameters (weather condition, temperature etc.)for the day for all loans issued through the time period 2007 t0 2011.
+It contains the number of bike rides booked for days with different parameters (weather condition, temperature etc.)for the years 2018 and 2019.

 ### Data Dictionary
 The data dictionary that describes the meaning of the columns present in the dataset.